Diffie–Hellman problem

-The Diffie–Hellman problem (DHP) is a mathematical problem first proposed by Whitfield Diffie and Martin Hellman in the context of cryptography.
+The Diffie–Hellman problem (DHP) is a mathematical problem first proposed by Whitfield Diffie and Martin Hellman in the context of cryptography and serves as the theoretical basis of the Diffie–Hellman key exchange and its derivatives.
 The motivation for this problem is that many security systems use one-way functions: mathematical operations that are fast to compute, but hard to reverse.
 For example, they enable encrypting a message, but reversing the encryption is difficult.
 If solving the DHP were easy, these systems would be easily broken.

 Problem description

 The Diffie–Hellman problem is stated informally as follows: